ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 You can enter emoji in one of two ways, type <kbd>Ctrl</kbd> +
 <kbd>Shift</kbd> + <kbd>e</kbd> an **e** prompt will apear, now type
-your usual emoji (such as `:-)` or `:grin:`) and press enter.
+your usual emoji (such as `:-)`) and it will automatically change to a glyph.
 Alternatively you can right click in the input area and selct *Insert Emoji* that will display the emoji picker below.

 <div align="center">
 <img src="/gallery/bionic/versions.png" alt="Major Applications" /><br />